What is Diagnostic Laparoscopy?

 Diagnostic laparoscopy is done for various reasons some of are listed here:

-Laparoscopy is needed to identify the cause of both acute and chronical abdominal pain.
-There could be a number of reasons for abdominal pain including appendicitis, adhesions or intra-abdominal scar tissue, pelvic infections, endometriosis, abdominal bleeding and, less frequently, cancer.
-The patients with irritable bowel disease need the Laparoscopy to know the other cause of abdominal pain.
-Moreover, sometimes the surgeon diagnoses the cause of the pain and cure it during the same procedure.
+Laparoscopy has a role in the diagnosis of both acute and chronic abdominal pain.
+There are many causes of abdominal pain.
+Some of these causes include appendicitis, adhesions or intra-abdominal scar tissue, pelvic infections, endometriosis, abdominal bleeding and, less frequently, cancer.
+It is used in patients with irritable bowel disease to exclude other causes of abdominal pain.
+Surgeons can often diagnose the cause of the abdominal pain and, during the same procedure, correct the problem.

 "Second look" procedure or cancer staging